Dysuria: A Merck Manual of Patient Symptoms podcast

-Past medical history should note prior urinary infections (including those during childhood) and any known abnormality of the urinary tract.
-As with any potentially infectious illness, a history of immune compromise or recent hospitalization is important.
+Past medical history should note prior urinary infections (including those during childhood) and any known abnormality of the urinary tract, including a history of kidney stones.
+As with any potentially infectious illness, a history of an immunocompromised state (including HIV/AIDS) or recent hospitalization is important.

 Examination begins with review of vital signs, particularly to note the presence of fever.